 After the gunshots, there is heartache, hurt and an urgent rush to save life.
 Check out this trailer from "Where's the Help" shown during the 2016 Global Public Health Film Festival:

-To connect with us, inquire, and share exciting films and media events, please email Film Festival Chair Linda Bergonzi-King.
+For questions and concerns or to share exciting films and media events, please email Film Festival Chair Linda Bergonzi-King.

 Film Festival Committee: Linda Bergonzi-King (Chair), Gary Black (Co-chair/Co-founder), Pamela Luna (Co-chair for featured sessions), Felicia Mebane, Renata Schiavo (Co-chair for featured sessions)